-For an overview of MyLab Math for Developmental Math and more information on the research, read our research report
+For an overview of MyLab Math for Developmental Math and more information:

 We wanted to explore if the use of MyLab Math for Developmental Math is associated with students being more likely to pass the course.
-So, we worked with instructors from five community colleges who used MyLab Math in their Fall 2015 developmental math course.
+So, we worked with instructors from five higher education institutions who used MyLab Math in their Fall 2015 developmental math course.

 The study explored whether the use of MyLab Math was correlated with achievement on independently administered course exams.

 We measured usage by looking at the number of additional attempts students made at answering questions across different types of activities (quizzes, tests, and homework).
 We measured performance by average scores across each of the activities.
 We also measured the number of learning objectives mastered.

 Researchers found that making more attempts on MyLab Math homework assignments, and getting higher grades in MyLab Math homework, quiz, or test assignments, was associated with a higher probability of passing the course.

 We asked SRI International to work with Arizona State University, where students used MyLab Math in an introductory mathematics course across three campuses.

 Usage, performance, and mastered learning objectives were measured in the same way as the study at the community colleges described above, except this study used quiz, test, and QuizMe attempts instead of homework.
 Students spent most of their time in QuizMe and nearly two-thirds of students did not complete any homework.

 SRI found that increased attempts, higher average scores on quizzes and tests, and mastering a higher number of courseware learning objectives were associated with statistically significant higher course grades.